Francis Joseph Kernan

 Major General Francis Joseph Kernan (19 October 1859 – 3 February 1945) was a United States Army officer who participated in the Philippine–American War and later served as a general officer in World War I where he commanded the Services of Supply, American Expeditionary Forces from 1917 to 1918.

 Education

 Francis Kernan was born in 1859 in Jacksonville, Florida on 19 October 1859 as son of John A. and Elizabeth C. Kernan.
-He entered the United States Military Academy in 1877 and graduated in 1881.
+He entered the United States Military Academy in 1877 and graduated 18th in a class of 53 in 1881.
 Among his classmates were several men who would attain the rank of general officer, such as John Frank Morrison, Joseph T. Dickman, Enoch Crowder, Edwin St. John Greble, Charles H. Barth, Clarence Page Townsley, Charles L. Phillips, George True Bartlett, Joseph Alfred Gaston, Henry Clay Hodges Jr. and John Biddle.

 Military career

 From left to right: Major General Francis J. Kernan, Major General James W. McAndrew, General John J. Pershing, Major General James Harbord and Brigadier General Johnson Hagood in Tours, France, July 1918.

 After his graduation he was stationed at Fort Canby, Fort Klamath and Fort Sidney, before going back to West Point in 1888 to work as an instructor in Law and History until 1891.
 Kernan became judge advocate in the departments for Dakota and later Texas until 1896.

 During the Spanish–American War, Francis Kernan became a member of General Arthur MacArthurs staff on his tour to the Philippine Islands in 1898, where he earned a Silver Star citation for gallantry.
 After the Philippines he took over duties in the Judge Advocate Generals office and later on Cuba.

 Kernan went back to the Philippine Islands to serve under MacArthur from 1900 to 1903.
 Now a major, he was appointed member of the General Staff Corps in Washington D.C. in 1906.
 Following his staff duties, he served for a short time in the Philippines again at Fort William McKinley, commanding a regiment.
 After this he attended the United States Army War College, from where he graduated in 1914.

 In 1917, the year of the American entry into World War I, Kernan became a brigadier general and when the United States planned to join World War I, Kernan, to his own statement, was asked to formulate the official instructions for the Commander-in-Chief (C-in-C) of the American Expeditionary Forces (AEF) in France, General John J. Pershing.